-COVID-19 numbers are improving.
+Covid-19 numbers are improving.
 Don't let history repeat itself with yet another resurgence, doctors say - Local News 8

 Don’t rely on a past infection or an unauthorized pill

-Hopeful news emerged Friday when the pharmaceutical company Merck said molnupiravir, an investigational antiviral drug made by Merck and Ridgeback Biotherapeutics, can reduce the risk of hospitalization or death from COVID-19 by half.
+Friday, the pharmaceutical company Merck said molnupiravir, an investigational antiviral drug made by Merck and Ridgeback Biotherapeutics, can reduce the risk of hospitalization or death from Covid-19 by half.

-But full data from the molnupiravir trial had not yet been released nor peer-reviewed.
-And it’s not clear if or when the pill might be authorized by the US Food and Drug Administration as a tool to fight COVID-19.
+But full data from the molnupiravir trial had not yet been released or peer-reviewed.
+And it’s not clear if or when the pill might be authorized by the FDA to fight Covid-19.

 “It’s not an alternative to vaccination,” former FDA commissioner Dr. Scott Gottlieb said.
 “We still have to try to get more people vaccinated.”

-As for those assuming previous infection will keep them immune from COVID-19, a new study published Friday in the journal The Lancet Microbe suggests protection may be short-lived.
+As for those assuming previous infection will keep them immune from Covid-19, a study published Friday in the journal The Lancet Microbe suggests protection may be short-lived.

 “Reinfection can reasonably happen in three months or less,” lead author Jeffrey Townsend, a professor of biostatistics at the Yale School of Public Health, said in a news release.

 “Therefore, those who have been naturally infected should get vaccinated.
-Previous infection alone can offer very little long-term protection against subsequent infections.”
+Previous infection alone can offer very little long-term protection against subsequent infections,” he said.

 The-CNN-Wire